ibm-cloud-docs/vpc/bare_metal_server_create.md

 When the bare metal server status changes to **Running**, you can connect to it.

 * For x86 architecture, you can connect to VMware ESXi Direct Console User Interface (DCUI) and ESXi's web client.
 For more information, see [Connecting to ESXi bare metal servers](/docs/vpc?topic=vpc-connect-to-ESXi-bare-metal-servers).
-* For s390x architecture, you can connect to the s390x bare metal server by using the SSH key and its floating IP.
-For more information, see [Connecting to s390x bare metal servers](/docs/vpc?topic=vpc-connect-to-s390x-bare-metal-servers).